Gardenia is one of the most attractive flowers for its heavenly fragrance, snow-white petals, and ability to bear Southern heat.

 If you notice that Gardenia buds dropping off before their blooming season, they’re weak.
 It could be because they do not have enough water or sunlight.

-Make sure you water your Gardenia continually in Summer as the hot sun can cause the water to dry quickly.
-Another potential cause for the buds falling is the flea infestation.
+Make sure you water your Gardenia continually in Summer, as the hot sun can dry the water quickly.
+A flea infestation is another potential cause of the buds falling.

 Mold

 Finding the leaves soot-covered and moldy is never a good sign; it might be because of a whitefly or aphid infestation.
-To make sure your Gardenia stays healthy, consistently remove the mold with insecticidal soap.
+To ensure your Gardenia stays healthy, consistently remove the mold with insecticidal soap.

 Gardenia Sun Disorders